Pinus sabiniana, Gray Pine by Carrie Di Costanza. For distinction of botanical art presentation; awarded by the exhibit jurors. ©

 Thursdays in 2016: June 23, July 14, August 25, September 29, and October 20

 “I perhaps owe having become a painter to flowers.” — Claude Monet

-Filoli extends the opportunity for artists and photographers to have individual access to the Garden on a select day each month, after hours from 3:30 pm – 6:30 pm, to create landscape paintings, drawings and photographs.
+Filoli extends the opportunity for artists and photographers to experience the quiet beauty and stunning vistas of this rare and historical country estate.
+Individuals may have access to the Garden on a select day each month, after hours from 3:30 pm – 6:30 pm, to create landscape paintings, drawings and photographs.
 Photographers may use tripods; other artists may use easels and work in the medium of their choice.
 Models, wedding and engagement photos, family portraits or any other professional photography is not allowed.
 Artists must provide all their own materials and storage containers for the removal of all used water and non–toxic cleaning fluids.
 No fluids of any type are to be disposed of at Filoli.
 Space is limited, pre–registration is highly recommended.

 Fee: per day: $20 for members; $30 for non–members.